daj0g/indentmini.nvim/README.md

 - char     -- string type default is `│`,
 - exclude  -- table  type add exclude filetype in this table ie `{ 'markdown', 'xxx'}`
 - minlevel -- number the min level that show indent line default is 1
+- enabled  -- if indent lines are enabled default is true

 ```lua
 config = function()